 This is the third time President Trump has rolled out a travel ban in the United States.
 The first attempt came in January, targeting seven countries with a majority Muslim population, along with refugees in general.
 Federal courts around the country blocked this ban, which initiated the course to the second ban in June this year.

-It was not initially too clear what was meant by this concept of a ‘bona fide’ relationship with somebody or something in the country, however the authorities tried to clear this up.
-Essentially, a close family member would classify as a good enough tie with the country to be exempt from the ban.
+It was not initially too clear what was meant by this concept of a "bona fide" relationship with somebody or something in the country, however the authorities tried to clear this up.
+Essentially, a close family member would classify it as a good enough tie with the country to be exempt from the ban.
 Nevertheless, this only really meant very close family members; parents, parents-in-law, spouses, children, adult sons or daughters (including in-laws), and siblings (including half and step siblings).
-Other family ties, such as grandparents or even fiancés, do not classify as ‘bona fide’ ties, as they do not correspond with the definition of ‘family’ included in the US Immigration and Nationality Act.
+Other family ties, such as grandparents or even fiancés, do not classify as ‘bona fide’ ties, as they do not correspond with the definition of "family" included in the U.S. Immigration and Nationality Act.

-So that was the second ban, implemented in June.
+That was the second ban, implemented in June.
 Other than the lifted restrictions on Sudan, this is all still in effect.
-The Supreme Court was set to hear arguments on the legality of the order in the coming term, on 10 October.
-After having had about four months for challengers to develop arguments against the ban, the recently updated order may complicate the matter.
+The Supreme Court is set to hear arguments on the legality of the order in the coming term, on 10 October.
+After having had about four months of challengers developing arguments against the ban, the recently updated order may complicate the matter.
 As a result, the Supreme Court’s ruling may well be delayed.

 Still in the wake of the second executive order, the timing of this update could be relevant.
 The renewed order was issued just as the temporary limit on visa issuances was nearing the end of its 90-day validity.
 The 120-day freeze on limited refugee admissions is set to expire at the end of October.
 It is yet to be seen whether the Trump administration will seek to extend these measures, but we will presumably find out very soon as the deadline to establish the refugee limit is 1 October.

 So why have Venezuela, Chad and North Korea been incorporated into the ban?
 With the latter, it is perhaps pretty unsurprising.
-Tension has been continually rising between the USA and North Korea, and we cannot be too shocked that this ban has put into place.
+Tensions have been continually rising between the USA and North Korea, and we cannot be too shocked that this ban has put into place.
 Nevertheless, it will come as no surprise that not many North Koreans visit the USA as it is.
-According to the White House, North Korea did not cooperate with the USA ‘in any respect’ and failed all requirements.
+According to the White House, North Korea did not cooperate with the USA "in any respect" and failed all requirements.

-As for Chad, the ban comes as a result of intelligence sharing.
+For Chad, the ban comes as a result of intelligence sharing.
 The sharing of intelligence is a huge part of travel regulations in general and a big factor in Visa Waiver Program reciprocity.
 One of the conditions for becoming a member of the Visa Waiver Program is a commitment to share passenger information with the USA.
-The US acknowledges that Chad plays a significant role in counter terrorism, but said that it does not share required terrorism-related information with the country, along with other public information.
+The US acknowledges that Chad plays a significant role in counter-terrorism, but said that it does not share the required terrorism-related information with the country, along with other public information.
 Whereas with North Korea nobody is allowed to enter the USA, with Chad the ban specifically suspends B1 and B2 visas for its nationals (tourist and business visas).

 The case is somewhat different for Venezuela, as the ban will not affect the general public.
 The White House have said that Venezuelan authorities have failed to cooperate with US officials in ‘verifying whether its citizens pose national security or public-safety threats’, so on the surface this looks somewhat similar to why citizens of Chad are being affected.
-However, in this case, the ban will only be implemented for Venezuelan government officials.
-Particularly, officials involve in state security, law enforcement and migration will be banned from entering the USA.
+However, in this case, the ban will only be implemented by Venezuelan government officials.
+In particular, officials involved in state security, law enforcement and migration will be banned from entering the USA.
 Along with the officials, their direct family members will also be subject to this ban.
 In terms of the general public, no specific restrictions have been specified.
-Instead, the Trump administration has simply said that they will simply face ‘appropriate additional measures to ensure traveller information remains current’.
+Instead, the Trump administration has simply said that they will simply face "appropriate additional measures to ensure traveller information remains current."

 Nevertheless, in all of these cases, a diplomatic visa will always override the ban.
 Therefore, any Venezuelan official who has a diplomatic visa in order to attend a UN meeting, for example, will still be granted entry into the country.